-Collaborative Class Projects Students can use Google Hangout to work on class projects outside of class time.
+Collaborative Class Projects: Students can use Google Hangouts to work on class projects outside of class time.
 They can brainstorm ideas, exchange files and share screen to work on a group project together.
 Also, the communication history can be saved for team evaluation evidence.

-History & Cultures The teacher can use Google Hangout to connect a local tour guide to give a virtual tour of a target city or historical site, having students joined in the conversations with local people.
+History & Cultures: The teacher can use Google Hangouts to connect with a tour guide to give a virtual tour of a target city or historical site.

-Other In any subjects, the teacher can invite an expert as a guest speaker to talk to students in class through Google Hangouts.
-For example, invite an author of a book, which students are currently reading as a guest speaker to have a lively chat with students to discuss the book content and students can ask questions through Google Hangouts.
+Other: In any subject, the teacher can invite an expert as a guest speaker to talk to students in class through Google Hangouts.
+For example, invite an author of a book, which students are currently reading, might join as a guest speaker to have a lively chat with students to discuss the book content and students can ask questions through Google Hangouts.